knetikmedia/knetikcloud-csharp-net20-client/docs/CategoriesApi.md

 <a name="updatecategorytemplate"></a>
 # **UpdateCategoryTemplate**
-> ModelTemplateResource UpdateCategoryTemplate (string id, ModelTemplateResource template)
+> TemplateResource UpdateCategoryTemplate (string id, TemplateResource template)

 Update a category template